 Why it works:

-Threshold Workouts to Build Speed Endurance 400-meter interval workouts, but this is ideal for beginners.
-“It’s a very recognizable distance for someone to attack,” Andrew Lemoncello, same pace all the time, previously told Runner’s World.
+There are seemingly endless variations of 400-meter interval workouts, but this is ideal for beginners.
+“It’s a very recognizable distance for someone to attack,” Andrew Lemoncello, Marathon Workouts to Get Faster, previously told Runner’s World.
 “You really can learn how to run quicker through the reps over time and you can find what works well for you and what allows you to get through the workout as strong as possible.”

 How to do it: